From the OAME 2015 Ignite Session

 I’d like to take 5 minutes of your time to talk about one of the most commonly used, yet misunderstood buzzwords thrown around in education today.
 Most of us believe we understand it, but what the word represents is so complex, it’s often difficult to define.

 If you haven’t guessed, the buzzword is “Engagement”.
-When it comes to student engagement, there are many different types, but unfortunately there are no clear answers as to which types may impact student learning or which factors increase different types of engagement.
+When it comes to student engagement, there are many different types, some enjoy puzzles made with a Puzzle Maker but unfortunately, there are no clear answers as to which types may impact student learning or which factors increase different types of engagement.

 What I can tell you is that student engagement doesn’t look like this.
 However, I didn’t realize that back on Tuesday September 5th, 2006 when I began the long journey to bore my first cohort of math students for a full 89-day semester.